medusajs/medusa/docs/services/CartService.md

 :::note Custom add to cart

 It is possible to make custom endpoints to add to cart.
-For example if you are creating a gift card plugin you may want to create a custom endpoint that accepts values like `amount` which can be set by the customer.
+For example, if you are creating a gift card plugin you may want to create a custom endpoint that accepts values like `amount` which can be set by the customer.
 As long as the controller compiles a valid `LineItem` it can safely call `addLineItem`